 We developed a method to enable whole genome unbiased next-generation sequencing for the detection and mapping of off-target integration sites.
 By leveraging the potential ability of our AAVHSCs to drive HR-based targeted integration, we can utilize next-generation sequencing technologies to identify and quantify where the inserted sequence maps.
 Using this method, and testing integration into the human AAVS1 locus, we estimate that 99.967% of insertions (>2.2 million reads) are at the targeted site and that the balance is within expected background of the assay.
-We have expanded on this assay to characterize the on-target precision of integration at the PAH locus in support of HMI-103, described below.
+We have expanded on this assay to characterize the on-target precision of integration at the PAH locus in support of HMI-103.
+In a humanized in vivo liver model, HMI-103 showed precise on-target integration and no off-target edits.
+These data were peer-reviewed and published in PLOS ONE in 2020 and are described below.